 James Spillane is the Spencer T. and Ann W. Olin Professor in Learning and Organizational Change at the School of Education and Social Policy at Northwestern University.
 He is also professor of Human Development and Social Policy, professor of Learning Sciences, professor of Management and Organizations, and faculty associate at Northwestern’s Institute for Policy Research.

-Robert J. Sternberg is Professor of Human Development at Cornell University.
+Robert J. Sternberg is Professor of Psychology at Cornell University.
 Previously, he has been President of the University of Wyoming, Provost of Oklahoma State University, and Dean of Arts and Sciences at Tufts University.

-James W. Stigler is Professor of Psychology and Associate Dean of Social Sciences at UCLA, and a Senior Fellow at the Carnegie Foundation for the Advancement of Teaching.
+James W. Stigler is Distinguished Professor of Psychology at UCLA.
 He is co-author of two popular books: The Teaching Gap (with James Hiebert) and The Learning Gap (with Harold Stevenson).

 Deborah J. Stipek is the former Dean and current Professor of Education at Stanford University.
 Her doctorate is from Yale University in developmental psychology.

 Marcelo M. Suárez-Orozco’s research, on conceptual and empirical problems in the areas of cultural psychology and psychological anthropology with a focus on the study of mass migration, globalization, and education, has been funded by the NSF, W. T. Grant, Spencer, Ford, Carnegie, other national and international foundations, and donors.
-He is author of numerous scholarly essays, award-winning books, and edited volumes published by Harvard University Press, Stanford University Press, the University of California Press, Cambridge University Press, New York University Press, and numerous scholarly papers appearing in international journals, in a range of disciplines and languages, including Harvard Educational Review, Revue Française de Pédagogie (Paris), Harvard Business Review, Cultuur en Migratie (Leuven), Harvard International Review, Temas: Cultura, Ideologia y Sociedad (Havana), Harvard Policy Review, Ethos, International Migration (Geneva), Anthropology and Education Quarterly, The Journal of the American Academy of Arts and Sciences, Annual Reviews of Anthropology, and others.
+He is author of numerous scholarly essays, award-winning books, and edited volumes published by Harvard University Press, Stanford University Press, the University of California Press, Cambridge University Press, New York University Press, and numerous scholarly papers appearing in international journals, in a range of disciplines and languages, including Harvard Educational Review, Revue Française de Pédagogie (Paris), Harvard Business Review, Cultuur en Migratie (Leuven), Temas: Cultura, Ideologia y Sociedad (Havana), Ethos, International Migration (Geneva), Anthropology and Education Quarterly, The Journal of the American Academy of Arts and Sciences, Annual Reviews of Anthropology, and others.
+Dr. Suárez-Orozco is Chancellor of the University of Massachusetts, Boston and the Wasserman Dean Emeritus of UCLA’s School of Education and Information Studies.

 WILLIAM F. TATE IV

-William F. Tate IV is the provost and executive vice president of academic affairs at the University of South Carolina.
-He holds the USC Education Foundation Distinguished Professorship with appointments in Sociology and Family and Preventive Medicine (secondary appointment).
+William F. Tate IV is the president of Louisiana State University.
+Previously, he was provost and executive vice president of academic affairs at the University of South Carolina.

 William G. Tierney is University Professor Emeritus and founding director of the Pullias Center for Higher Education at the University of Southern California.
 He is a past president of the Association for the Study of Higher Education (ASHE) and the American Educational Research Association (AERA).